nikaocreatives/color-contrast-checker/README.md

 # Color Contrast API
+Make sure your colors pass accessibility standards with this handy tool.

 ## Installation
 The Color Contrast API is really simple.
 First you need to include color-checker.js which is about 4KB in size.
 Download the source file [here](https://colorcontrast.dev/api/color-checker.js)